Best Amazon Prime Day Xbox deals 2022

-Best Amazon Prime Day Xbox deals 2022Here are today's best Prime Day deals on Xbox consoles, games, accessories and more.
+Best Amazon Prime Day Xbox deals 2022Here are day two's best Prime Day deals on Xbox consoles, games, accessories and more.

 Although Xbox Series X|S consoles have remained in stock at Amazon over the last few months, we don't expect any impressive discounts on consoles this year.
 You can, however, check our Xbox Series X stock updates hub where you might be able grab the console for less.